kukolev/neverless/knowledge_base/spec.md

 * Click on portal generates a command to player to move to portal

 #### Test Location
+* Location "Village"
   * Plain map with grass, road and cliffs.
   * One building - something like tavern
-* One portal at north-east of location
+  * One portal to "Dungeon" at north-east
+* Location "Dungeon"
+  * Simple dungeon with two branches
+  * Dungeon contains two respawn points